 - Be mentally, physically, and emotionally healthy in accordance with AFS Medical Evaluation Policies

 - Have a valid U.S. passport, or a U.S. Permanent Resident Card at least 4 months prior to the departure range

 - Have an open mind, willingness to be flexible, and the ability to adapt to new a culture, school, and environment

-Vegetarians are accepted but are difficult to place.
+Vegetarians may be accepted, but are difficult to place.
 It is easier to place students with some flexibility and willingness to eat fish and white meat.

 Participating students must begin studying the language prior to departure with Rosetta Stone language materials provided by AFS Italy.
 Students who do not reach the appropriate level by arrival are asked to pay a fee.